 To save money while eating out, look for restaurants with an early bird menu.
 Usually served Monday through Friday, they offer good food at affordable prices.
 Keep in mind that eating out on a Sunday is popular in Ireland and many places are bustling during lunchtime.

-How to get to around Donegal
+How to get around Donegal

 The best way to visit every place mentioned in this blog post and learn about a thousand years of history is to rent a car as the local transport system won’t take you to most places.